matthewpeterka/hotfix-management-tool/README.md

 --Another reason it may not be working is if there is already a service with that name.
 If that is the case simply go into the service.js file and change the name to something else and retry it.
 <br><br>

+Error: 10.223.78.60 redirected you too many times.
+--To fix this inspect the element and go to the application.
+In the cookies section add a new cookie named 'authenticated' and set the value to true.
+Then search for the IP address and '/hotfixes' and it should be functional.
+<br><br>

 # HOW TO USE